How to Write a Business Plan

 Tips for creating a business plan

-When writing a business plan, you can use these tips to showcase your business well:
+When writing a business plan, use these tips to showcase your business well:

 - Keep it organized.
-Sort information under clean headers, making it simple for readers to review the full plan.
+Sort information under clean headers, making it simple for readers to review.
 You’re presenting a lot of information, so it needs to be easy to consume.
+Use clear, simple language to make your plan as easy to read as possible.

 - Be detailed.
-While the executive summary provides a brief overview, every other section should have enough detail to make your case for why your business will be successful.
+While the executive summary provides a brief overview, every other section should have enough detail to explain why your business will be successful.
 Cite research and be specific in the points you’re making.

 - Be realistic.
-It’s easy to focus on the ideal of a flourishing enterprise, but business ownership is difficult.
-Showcase realistic financial projects, include conservative timelines and be transparent about weaknesses and challenges.
+Showcase realistic projections, include conservative timelines and be transparent about potential weaknesses and challenges.
 If you say that you’re going to sweep away the entire market share, you’ll likely be written off.

 - Tailor the plan to your target audience.
 If you’re submitting a business plan to a lender in request for funding, you may want to provide information about the collateral you can bring to the table.
 If you’re submitting a business plan in an application for a grant, however, that information likely isn’t needed.
 Update your business plan accordingly.